CJdaRacc/FAMU-Career-Assistant-Proj/docs/README.md

 What happens:
 - Express backend starts on http://127.0.0.1:5000 (or your PORT)
-- Vite dev server starts (default http://localhost:5173) and proxies requests starting with /api to the backend (see vite.config.js)
+- Vite dev server starts (base http://localhost:5174; if busy it will auto-pick the next free port) and proxies requests starting with /api to the backend (see vite.config.ts)

-Open the printed Vite URL in your browser (usually http://localhost:5173).
+Open the printed Vite URL in your browser (usually http://localhost:5174).

 ## 4) App walkthrough
 The frontend uses hash routes and hides the navbar until you log in or register.